eh190/dotfiles/README.md

 - Null-Ls uses the native LSP to format and lint files.
 To add a formatter or linter it is best to go to the repo: https://github.com/jose-elias-alvarez/null-ls.nvim/tree/main/lua/null-ls/builtins and see the builtin options for formatting and diagnostics (linting).
 - Previously, you had to ensure that the specific option you require is stored as a binary on your system and in your $PATH (see below example of gofumpt).
 Now, `mason-null-ls` handles this for us - in the `mason.lua` file we set up LSP with `mason-lsp`, but also add the formatters/linters we want with `mason-null-ls`. [mason-nulls-ls Docs](https://github.com/jay-babu/mason-null-ls.nvim).
 - Once this is done you can add it in `null-ls.lua` as a source.
+This is currently possible to do in `mason-null-ls` during setup - you can pass a handler function and add null-ls formatters there instead of doing in null-ls.
 Note that in this file there is also format on save function set up.
 - NOTE: if you add a null-ls formatter, it might start to conflict with the LSP formatter you have installed, and will ask you to choose an option everytime you save the file.
 To avoid this, ~~you can add a conditional in `handlers.lua` to resolve formatting for the lsp (and use null-ls instead)~~ DEPRECATED for v0.8.
 Instead, use lsp_formatting func in `null-ls.lua` to determine which server to use for formatting (set to null-ls as default currently)

 ### Example of using Null-Ls/LSP - Go